 North Carolina Board-Certified Family Law Specialist

-If you are going through a divorce, we encourage you to call our New Bern law firm to receive the knowledgeable and vigorous representation you need.
-Contact us online or call us at 252-654-0169 to speak with our experienced New Bern divorce lawyer.
+If you need assistance with property distribution in a divorce, we encourage you to call our office.
+Contact us online or call us at 252-654-0169 to schedule a consultation with our New Bern property division attorney.